SNUCP/MKTFHE/README.md

 For the sake of performance, Float64 is used instead of Double64 when multiplying polynomials with 64 bit coefficients, but the option can be manually turned on in the file "polynomials.jl".

-To run the test code for CCS, type julia multikey.jl to the terminal.
-To run the test code for Our MK-TFHE scheme, type julia multikey_new.jl to the terminal.
-To run the fast implementation of Our MK-TFHE scheme, type julia multikey_new_fast.jl to the terminal.

-Please make sure to install the following packages : GenericFFT, Polynomials, DarkIntegers, DoubleFloats.
+Before you run the code, please make sure to install the following packages : GenericFFT, Polynomials, DarkIntegers, DoubleFloats.
 To install them, you can open the REPL and type the following commands.

 <pre>